A pleasant ramble all around the hill.

 - Dogs are welcome but must be under your control; please pick up after your pet.

-- Begin your hike on the Hemlock Trail, marked by a brown sign with yellow lettering.
-You’ll quickly discover a new improvement – a series of stone steps (R), terracing, and switchbacks designed to help you navigate the steep (and in winter, icy!) beginning of the trail.
-In a fine example of partnership, the Upper Valley Trails Alliance’s high school trail crew built these steps in early fall, 2017, on land owned by the Town of Hanover with funds contributed to the Hanover Conservancy by the Chapman Family.
+- Begin your hike on the orange-blazed Hemlock Trail, marked by a brown sign with yellow lettering.
+A series of stone steps (R), terracing, and switchbacks help you navigate the steep (and in winter, icy!) beginning of the trail.
+In a fine example of partnership, the Upper Valley Trails Alliance’s high school trail crew built these steps in 2017, on land owned by the Town of Hanover with funds contributed to the Hanover Conservancy by the Chapman Family.

 - Soon the trail straightens and passes through pleasant hemlock and pine woods.

 - 7 minutes from your car, cross a fragment of an old stone wall.
-Look for the shell of 2 ancient maples at R. We’ll meet more of their fellows later.
+Look for the shells of 2 ancient maples at R. We’ll meet more of their fellows later.

 - You’ll soon come to the remains of an enormous old oak, its split trunk and massive limbs now draped across the landscape like an opened lily, having lost their battle with gravity and time.
 The trail passes under a fallen limb.
 Here’s what it looked like in 2014 (R).